Restoring to Microsoft Azure

 - If you recover an EFI-based system to Microsoft Azure, Veeam Agent will restore a BIOS-based Generation 1 VM.

 - Veeam Backup & Replication offers experimental support for generation 2 VMs within restore to Microsoft Azure feature.
 To learn more, see the Generation 2 VM Support section in the Veeam Backup & Replication User Guide.

-- If the disk you want to restore contains an LVM volume group, Veeam Agent will restore the original disk and the LVM volume group as 2 separate disks.
-Among other things, this leads to the increase of the required storage space.
+- Restoring the original disk and the LVM volume groups as 2 separate disks requires an increased amount of storage space.
 For example, you restore a machine with 2 disks, and a separate LVM volume group is configured on each of these disks.
 In this case, Veeam Agent will restore 4 disks.
-The restored disks will consume storage space equal to the size of 2 original disks and 2 LVM volume groups from these disks.
+The restored disks will consume the storage space equal to the size of the 2 original disks and the 2 LVM volume groups from these disks.

 Restore to Microsoft Azure